 Risk Factors for Neonatal Herpes Encephalitis

-First-time infection of a mother is the most important factor for the transmission of genital herpes from mother to newborn.
+First-time infection of a mother is the most important factor in the transmission of genital herpes from mother to newborn.
 In addition, a pregnant woman who acquires genital herpes as a primary infection in the latter half of pregnancy, rather than prior to pregnancy, is at greatest risk of transmitting HSV to the baby.

 Risk factors for neonatal HSV include the following:

 - First-time maternal infection in the third trimester

-- Use of invasive instruments, such fetal-scalp electrode monitoring or forceps and vacuum extractors
+- Use of invasive instruments, such as fetal-scalp electrode monitoring or forceps and vacuum extractors

 - Delivery before 38 weeks